mkuthan/mkuthan.github.io/source/_posts/2014-05-29-acceptance-testing-using-jbehave-spring-framework-and-maven.markdown

 The last tests infrastructure element is a base class for stories.
 _JBehave_ provides plenty of integration methods with _Spring Framework_ and I spent a lot of time to select the best one.

-I have only two requirements:
+I have following requirements:

 * The ability to run single story from my IDE.
 * Meet Open Close Principle.
 When I add new story I do not want to modify any existing file.
 I want to add new one(s).
+* Have a full control over _JBehave_ configuration.

 To meet my requirements some base class for all tests must be defined.
 I do not like the idea to use inheritance here but I did not find better way.